- Clothes

-Cupro fabric was actually invented all the way back in 1890, and yet we feel it’s been talked about more over the past couple of decades than the previous 100 years!
+Cupro fabric was actually invented aaaall the way back in 1890.
+We feel like it’s been talked about more over the past couple of decades than the previous 100 years, though!

-Maybe you know it as “vegan silk”.
 But what is cupro fabric made from?
-And most importantly: is it actually ethical?
+What type of material is cupro?
+And most importantly: is this vegan silk as sustainable and ethical as it sounds?

 What is cupro fabric exactly?